also traded as Wheat Sheaf

 Regent Street is now known as Rowley Drive.

 The pub has been demolished and replaced with modern housing.
+When it closed its license was transferred to the newly-built Palomino.

 The pub is shown here on an OS town plan of 1885.